wolfgangr/SDM2rrd/docs/worker-scripts.md

 # Where work is done

-This explains the scrits runnint 24/7 either as cron jobs or continously.
+This explains the scrits running 24/7 either as cron jobs or continously.

 ## `USR-SDM-Poller.pl`
 polls 6 counters on the USR gadget.
 USR access is configured in the head of the script, since there is no need to sync that with other places - yet.
 Beware that USR does **not translate** MODBUS-RTU to MODBUS-TCP, **just wraps** it into TCP transfer.
+And tcp securing ends at the USR - not at the counter.
+Shitt may happen at that last meters of twisted wires.

 So I's up to us to implement
 * CRC management both on query and upon checking responses